Cornell-Tech-Urban-Tech-Hub/BusObservatory-Grabber/README.md

 # BusObservatory-Grabber-GTFSRT

+## How Timestamps are Stored

+Timestamps are naive (e.g. not encoded with a time zone).
+Each feed configures the grabber function at runtime to run in the local time zone of the system location.
+Any conversion requires first localizing to the timezone and then converting to the target timezone.

+This makes the data easy to use as-is by researchers and our own API doesn't have to convert timestamps when it returns data.

+However we anticipate moving to UTC timestamps in the future as it will make cross-city comparison easier and reduce the complexity of configuring the grabber at runtime and the opportunity for errors if the grabber is improperly configured.

+# Documentation

 This project contains code and deployment information for a universal feed grabber AWS Lambda function to obtain needed configuration and scrape a bus data feed and write it to an S3 data lake.

 Takes a system_id in the query URL and reads config from S3 bucket.